AnHaechan/ai-compilers-study-material/README.md

 - [Introduction to AI compilers](https://docs.google.com/presentation/d/1RZdV3Z-Q1NEbpU1-qk9C97yE1QvwNLJ9Gc7JLaFLZCw/edit?slide=id.p#slide=id.p)

 ### State of AI compilers
-- In the pre-LLM era, AI compilers consist of **graph compilers + kernel libraries / compilers**.
+- In the pre-LLM era, AI compilers consist of **graph optimizers + operator libraries OR compilers**.
-  - Graph compilers perform various computational graph-level optimizations.
+  - *Graph optimizers* perform various computational graph-level rewrites such as operator fusion, redundancy elimination.
-  - Kernels for individual operators can be crafted by direct programming (*kernel libraries*) or automatic generation (*kernel compilers*).
+  - Each tensor operator in the graph is implemented as an accelerator kernel, e.g., CUDA kernels.
+     - *Operator libraries*: programming directly for peak performance
+     - *Operator compilers*: automatically generating for wide coverage with moderate performance
-  - [TVM](https://github.com/apache/tvm) and [XLA](https://github.com/openxla/xla) were the most popular compiler frameworks.
+  - [TVM](https://github.com/apache/tvm) and [XLA](https://github.com/openxla/xla) were the popular end-to-end compiler frameworks.
-- After the domination of LLMs, the focus has shifted to **LLM runtimes + attention kernels**.
+- After the domination of LLMs, the focus has shifted to **LLM runtimes + template compilers**.
-  - LLMs, or autoregressive Transformers with self-attention, has become the core workload.
-  - Hence, it is crucial to optimize its performance to the last bit via runtime strategies and custom kernels.
-  - [vLLM](https://github.com/vllm-project/vllm) runtime with kernels written in template-based languages, such as [CUTLASS](https://docs.nvidia.com/cutlass/index.html) or [Triton](https://github.com/triton-lang/triton), is a popular choice.
+  - For LLMs, AI compilers should maximize the performance of matmul/attention under runtime strategies.
+    - DNN architectures have converged into Transformers, of which the core workloads are dense matmul and attention.
+    - LLMs inferences are not merely a single forward pass; rather multi-step decoding, which induced runtimes optimizations such as KV caching and iterative batching.
+  - Traditional AI compilers, targetted for covering different architectures under simple runtime, fall short on delivering the performance; While direct kernel programming requires too much effort.
+  - *Template-based languages* are the middle ground: Users write templates for an operator kernel to give hints and the rest are dealt with their compiler.
+    - [CUTLASS](https://docs.nvidia.com/cutlass/index.html) and [Triton](https://github.com/triton-lang/triton) are the popular choices.
-  - [FlashInfer](https://github.com/flashinfer-ai/flashinfer) and [FlexAttention](https://pytorch.org/blog/flexattention/) even provides template programming specifically for attentions.
-They generate kernels aware of KV cache access patterns and hardware features.
+    - [FlashInfer](https://github.com/flashinfer-ai/flashinfer) and [FlexAttention](https://pytorch.org/blog/flexattention/) even provide templates specifically for attention.
-- The details have been changing, but AI compilers remain to be an important topic.
-  - Graph compilers can accelerate the rest of the model[[example](https://blog.vllm.ai/2025/08/20/torch-compile.html)], used together with custom attention kernels.
-  - Kernel programming, especially for recent GPU architectures, remains to be complex and ad-hoc[[paper](https://arxiv.org/html/2504.07004v1)].
-  - AI compilers can support faster prototyping for different attention algorithms, or even non-Transformer models [[mamba](https://arxiv.org/pdf/2312.00752)].
+- There are many unresovled challenges in the world of AI compilers.
+  - Programming kernels even with template languages is becoming [increasingly complex with new hardware features](https://arxiv.org/html/2504.07004v1).
+  - [Post-Transformer models](https://arxiv.org/pdf/2312.00752) demands different kinds of graph optimizations and operator kernels.
+  - Mixed-precision and sparse computation are tightly coupled with AI compilers.
+  - There is a discussion on [writing LLM kernels using LLM agents](https://arxiv.org/pdf/2502.10517) (can a full circle be made?).

 ### Papers
 - [List of papers](https://github.com/merrymercy/awesome-tensor-compilers)